mwvgroup/Pitt-Google-Broker/broker/README.md

 gcloud compute instances add-metadata "$instancename" --zone="$zone" \
       --metadata NIGHT="$NIGHT"

-# start the VM to trigger the startup script
+# start the VM to trigger the startup script that will shutdown the broker
 gcloud compute instances start "$instancename" --zone "$zone"
-# night-conductor will get the testid by parsing its own instance name
-# the night-conductor VM shuts down automatically when broker shutdown is complete
+# the VM will shut itself down automatically when broker shutdown is complete
 ```

 __Start Night Details:__

 Currently, `night-conductor` executes the following to start the night:
 1. Clears the messages from Pub/Sub subscriptions that we use to count the number of elements received and processed each night.
+Your subscription instances will have names like `<topic_name>-counter-<testid>`.
 2. Deploys the two Dataflow jobs and waits for their status to change to "Running".
-3. Starts the [`ztf-consumer`](https://console.cloud.google.com/compute/instancesMonitoringDetail/zones/us-central1-a/instances/ztf-consumer?project=ardent-cycling-243415&tab=monitoring&duration=PT1H&pageState=%28%22duration%22:%28%22groupValue%22:%22P7D%22,%22customValue%22:null%29%29) VM, which is configured with a startup script to connect to ZTF and begin ingesting.
+3. Starts the `ztf-consumer-<testid>` VM, which is configured with a startup script to connect to ZTF and begin ingesting.

 Cloud Functions are always "on"; `night-conductor` does not manage them.

+__Note on connecting to a previous night's topic (i.e., _flooding_ the broker with alerts):__

 Based on my experience, _what to expect if you allow the broker to ingest a ZTF topic that already contains 200,000 - 400,000 alerts (a typical, active night) as fast as it can_:
 - The consumer should ingest and publish all of the alerts to the `ztf_alert_data` Pub/Sub topic within about 30 minutes.